mikispag/dns-over-tls-forwarder/README.md

 ## Usage
 ```
   -a
-    	the address to listen on.
-If only port is needed prefix with : (default ":53")
+    	the `address:port` to listen on.
+In order to listen on the loopback interface only, use `127.0.0.1:53`.
+To listen on any interface, use `:53` (default ":53")
   -l
     	log file path
   -v	verbose mode